Visualizing Sports Betting with Python; Evolution of a Bankroll Over Time With +EV Betting

 • ST segments:

 • Definitely not possible on a 1-lead ECG unless changes are only in lateral leads.
 My ST segments are visualized and lie on the baseline on every lead.
-I’m a bad patient as I (hopefully) don’t have any current ischemia, and this ECG supports that.
+I’m a bad patient as I am guessing I don’t have any current ischemia, and this ECG supports that (2024 update; I remain alive so I suspect that I was correct).
 In studies where patients have had actual ST segment elevations, MI patients have been followed with these sort of Apple Watch 6 or 9-lead recreations… they have routinely been detected!

 Discussion: